Shikiso/Cyber-Sec-Notes/Configuration/azure_network_infrastructure.md

 ![](/Images/azure_vm_5.png)

 5. Select the NIC and click **OK**

-(Can't add more due to administrator limitations)
+(Unable to add more due to account limitations)